liangxianzhe/floating-input.nvim/README.md

 ## How

+Note this plugin uses a new [parameter](https://github.com/neovim/neovim/pull/20184), which requires neovim nightly build or the upcoming 0.9 release.

 Add `liangxianzhe/floating-input` to your plugin manager.
 Then `require('floating-input').setup()`.

 Default is to put floating window at the center.
 If you like it near the cursor, override with: